joeynmt/joeynmt/docs/source/faq.rst

    For that purpose, you might find the tools provided by the Moses decoder useful, as well as the `subwordnmt <https://github.com/rsennrich/subword-nmt>`_ library for BPEs.
    However, the training data gets *filtered* by the ``max_sent_length`` (keeping all training instances where source and target are up to that length) that you specify in the data section of the configuration file.
+   You can find an example of a data pre-processing pipeline `here <https://github.com/bricksdont/joeynmt-toy-models/blob/master/scripts/preprocess.sh>`_.

 Debugging
 ^^^^^^^^^